-You are already aware that a new baby will bring many changes in your life.
+You are already aware that a new baby will bring many changes to your life.
 It is a given and you have accepted that graciously.

-In a report from the Daily Mail, experts actually say that there is a phenomenon coined “baby quake” in which a relationship/marriage is shaken up due to the monumental changes—that could potentially drive mum and dad apart due to no sex after baby.
+In a report from the Daily Mail, experts actually say that there is a phenomenon coined “baby quake” in which a relationship or marriage is shaken up due to the monumental changes—that could potentially drive mum and dad apart due to no sex after baby.

 Is there really no sex after baby?